nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

   aborted: number
 }
 ```
-These are global values, no details, they are the total number of background activities. (**WARNING**: As this is Work In Progress, we have only Workers info, not BAF/Streams/etc.)
+These are global values, no details, they are the total number of background activities.

 ##### => Else, if `infoType` is `"Overview"`...
-...then `BackgroundWorkOverview` is a is a JSON Array (as string).
+...then the operation returns a JSON Array (as string).
 Each object in the array is:

 ```
 {